 What Are the Benefits of CBD for Dogs and Cats?

 There has been a lot of research into the effects that CBD has on humans and animals.
-That research is still ongoing, but results to date suggest that CBD may provide a useful treatment for a wide range of ailments.
-Preliminary results of tests and the large numbers of anecdotal testimonials suggest that CBD may be useful for treating the following ailments:
+That research is still ongoing, but results to date suggest that CBD may provide benefits in many situations.
+However, without FDA approval, we cannot, and do not, make any claims about treatment benefits of our products.
+Preliminary results of national studies and the large numbers of anecdotal testimonials suggest that CBD may be useful for:

 Can My Dog Overdose on CBD?

 CBD is not psychoactive, so it won’t cause a high.
-There is no known toxic dose of CBD and there have been no reports of any people or animals overdosing on CBD.
-As with any supplement, there is a point at which administering additional CBD will have no further beneficial effect.
+High doses can be associated with side effects (upset stomach, liver effects).
 It is always advisable, therefore, to give a dog small amounts of CBD first and then monitor the effects before increasing the dosage.

 Potential Side Effects of Giving CBD to My Dog?